chefspec/chefspec/README.md

 )
 ```

-Assert that a file would be created from cookbook_file ressource:
+Assert that a file would be created from cookbook_file resource:

 ```ruby
 expect(chef_run).to create_cookbook_file '/etc/my-cookbook-config.cfg'